-MUS-E brings the art at school!
+MUS-E brings art to schools!

-Art is too often given minimum attention in school curriculum, but it is a powerful tool to awaken and stimulate children’s curiosity for learning.
-By triggering children’s creativity, their capacity for resilience towards adverse circumstances is strengthened.
-The MUS-E® methodology is not aimed at replacing existing music and art classes offered by schools.
+Art is all too often given minimum attention in the school curriculum, but is a powerful tool to awaken and stimulate children’s curiosity for learning.
+The MUS-E® Programme is a meaningful, effective and unique addition to existing music and art classes offered by schools.

-The schools are located in lower income districts with a high concentration of diverse cultures that are prone to social tension.
-Children will likely have no or limited access to artistic education.
-MUS-E® contributes to triggering and optimising the creative resources of children and the wealth of their cultural diversity
+The schools benefiting from the MUS-E® Programme are mainly located in lower income districts with few cultural stimuli and/or high concentration of diverse backgrounds.
+By triggering children’s creativity, their capacity for resilience to adverse social circumstances is strengthened.
+MUS-E® optimizes the creative resources of the children and families, and the wealth of their cultural diversity.

 The International Yehudi Menuhin Foundation is responsible for the international coordination of MUS-E. This includes promoting and sharing best practices and common tools, plus facilitating international exchange between participating schools and artists.
 Set up in 2000, the IMC comprises national MUS-E coordinators and Foundation staff who guide the evolution of the programme, developing common areas for collaboration, from training of artists to art education research.
 The IMC builds on 25 years of experience.